stoeps13/connections-doc/source/admin/admin/c_admin_common_sync_via_admin_commands1.md

 -   Forums
 -   News

+    !!! note
-    **Note:** The Home page, News repository, and Search applications share the same database, so that running the synchronization command against News applies to all three applications.
+    The Home page, News repository, and Search applications share the same database, so that running the synchronization command against News applies to all three applications.

 -   Wikis
 -   Metrics